Maidstone Community Centre Writer in Residence Program

 Artists are encouraged to connect to the Community Centre programs and community members while in residence in the form of one community engagement offering, to maximise the benefits of the program for artists and the local community.
 This might be a workshop, reading of your work, or other activity.

 Please note that as this is a pilot program, only one residency will be offered, during March 2026.
+Applications for this residency closed on 15 October 2025.

 Download program guidelines(PDF, 979KB)